William Bradley (New South Wales colonial politician)

 William Bradley (1 June 1800 – 6 April 1868) was an Australian politician.

+Early life

-He was born at Windsor in New South Wales to Sergeant Jonas Bradley and Catherine.
-On 10 August 1831 he married Emily Elizabeth Hovell (1811–1848), with whom he had eight children.
-She was the daughter of explorer William Hilton Hovell.
-He farmed near Bredbo and Goulburn, and at the latter ran a flour mill and brewery, which survives as the Old Goulburn Brewery.
+William was born at Windsor in New South Wales to Sergeant Jonas Bradley and Catherine.
+On 10 August 1831, he married Emily Elizabeth Hovell (1811–1848), with whom he had eight children.
+Emily was the daughter of explorer William Hilton Hovell.

+William farmed near Bredbo and Goulburn, and at the latter ran a flour mill and brewery, which survives as the Old Goulburn Brewery.

-He became a significant landholder in the Monaro region of New South Wales, when he took over the leasehold of 'Dandelong', from the bankrupt John Mackenzie, in 1848, and later, acquired 'Coolrington'.
+He became a significant landholder in the Monaro region of New South Wales, when he took over the leasehold of 'Dangelong', from the bankrupt John Mackenzie, in 1848, and later, acquired 'Coolrington'.

+Political life

 He was a member of the New South Wales Legislative Council, first as an elected member from 1843 to 1846 and then as an appointee from 1851 to 1856.

+Death

-Bradley died at Darling Point in 1868.
+Bradley died in Darling Point in 1868.